 How Much Do Medicine Balls Cost?

-You can get a weighted medicine ball No products found. for $ to $$.
-Walmart sells them for $ to $$.
+You can get a weighted medicine ball [amazon link=”B00S0QDD8C” title=”from Amazon”] for $8 to $50.
+Walmart sells them for $10 to $40.
 You can also find them at most sporting good stores and gyms for similar prices.

 What Weight Medicine Ball Should I Use?